 John Mullen is Assistant Chief Naturalist at Forest Park Nature Center of Peoria Park District.
-Mr. Mullen holds a Bachelor's degree in Ecology and a Master's degree in Secondary Education.
-Throughout his career, he has worked as a field biologist, endangered species biologist, research technician, and avian biologist for governmental, university, and private organizations.
-Mr. Mullen is currently the president of Peoria Wilds, a volunteer stewardship group and Peoria Audubon Society.
+He holds a Bachelor's degree in Ecology and a Master's degree in Secondary

+Education.
+Throughout his career, Mr. Mullen has worked as a field biologist, endangered species biologist, research technician, and avian biologist for governmental, university, and private organizations.
+He is currently the president of Peoria Wilds, a volunteer stewardship group and Peoria Audubon Society.